 Our Type 1 Diabetic grandson was having a birthday, a pretty big deal to most kids.
-I typically host the family dinner for birthdays and so I needed to find a Diabetic Birthday Cake Recipe the flavor and style my grandson requested.
+I typically host the family dinner for birthdays and so I needed to find a Diabetic Birthday Cake Recipe with the flavor and style my grandson requested.
 This promised to be my biggest birthday challenge to date.
-I love attempting different design at every birthday.
+I love attempting different designs on every birthday.
 The girls have been stuck on the “Harry Potter” theme the past few years however I get different ideas from the boys, construction sites, Paw Patrol, Sesame Street characters even Lego cakes.

 However, our grandson posed a special problem.
 He is a kid who wants a dinosaur cake and the problem is he is a Type 1 Diabetic.
 How in the world am I going to make a cake that is not through the roof in carbs.

 We want to celebrate his birthday in a manner he is familiar with but keep his blood glucose levels as controlled as possible.
-Yes he will be given sufficient insulin to counter the carbs but let’s keep it to a minimum if we can.
+Yes, he will be given sufficient insulin to counter the carbs but let’s keep it to a minimum if we can.

 Searching the Web

-I began earnestly searching all my favourite recipe sites to find what I was looking for.
+I began earnestly searching all my favorite recipe sites to find what I was looking for.
 I even tried a few recipes to see how they would bake up and then of course the taste test.
-After all if I didn’t like it how could I expect my grandson to like it.
+After all, if I didn’t like it how could I expect my grandson to like it.
 Since it was his birthday I really needed the flavor to appeal to a kid.